| |

-The photo below is a GFCI (Ground Fault Circuit Interuppter) breaker which trips before a normal 50 amp breaker would when a short occurs to provide safety.
+The photo below is a GFCI (Ground Fault Circuit Interrupter) breaker which trips before a normal 50 amp breaker would if a short occurs to provide safety.

 Below,the GFCI/shut off for the spa can be clearly seen from the spa but no more than ten feet away and NOT able to be reached by person in the spa.
 A lot of older spas have absolutely no GFCI protection - ALL spas built now MUST have a shut off as shown IN ADDITION to a GFCI or have them both together as shown here,UNLESS they are low amperage,120 volt spas then GFCI alone such as on the plug is sufficient.